-Once you have got your schematic finished and AUX cells laid out, you are ready for the next section.
-In the next section we will work to generate files for your AUX cells that will be needed to get through the FASoC flow.
+The next section will cover a few tips on analog design in GF12 and can be skipped if this is not relevant to your work.
+Once you have got your schematic finished and AUX cells laid out, you are ready to generate the files for your AUX cells that will be needed to get through the FASoC flow.
+This will be covered in the "AUX Cell File Generation" section which comes after the "Analog Design in GF12" section.